Ubikitina/Hadoop-Essentials/environment/README.md

 describe stars;
 ```

-Finally, we will drop the table as we will recreate it in the next section using **Jupyter Notebooks**.
-To drop the table, execute:
+Finally, we will drop the table:

 ```sql
 drop table stars;